 Whether it’s the first space your guests see or a route between rooms, a hallway merits serious design attention.

-Whether concealed or statement, fit plenty to ensure that it doesn’t become a glorified dumping ground.
+Whether concealed or statement, fit plenty, particularly focusing on hallway shoe storage solutions, to ensure that it doesn’t become a glorified dumping ground.

 The hallway is usually the first area of your home that visitors encounter and, as such, should be a reflection of your taste and personality.
 You can go flamboyant or pared back: nothing is off limits as long as the scheme is in tune with the rest of your home and not a one-off statement that competes with other rooms.